Srihari9221/Archi-Scout-AI/README.md

 5. Navigate to the SiteAnalysisChatbot directory

-6. Run the Django project:
+6. Run the Django project :

    ```bash